Lacquer is a waterproof and durable sealant, meaning removing it from wood is hard. So, how to remove it?

 Here is a guide to this:

-- Wipe the lacquer finish with a rag to remove dust and dirt.
-If you don’t remove the dust, sanding won’t be as effective.
+- Clean the lacquer finish with a rag to remove dust and dirt that can prevent sandpaper from removing the finish.

-- Remove dust and inspect the surface every 5 minutes to see if the lacquer sealant is off.
+- Remove dust and inspect the surface every 5 minutes to check if the lacquer finish is removed.

 - Remove dust.